jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ic) an interest in a FIF for which the person uses the attributable FIF income method:
     (ii) an ownership interest in a company described in paragraph (e) or (f) of 50% or more:
     (iii) control of a company described in paragraph (e) or (f) by any other means.
+Persons to whom this subpart does not apply
+(1BA) Despite subsection (1), this subpart does not apply, except to the extent provided in section FE 7B or FE 7C, to public project debt or an eligible infrastructure entity when a person chooses to apply section FE 7B or FE 7C.
 Non-resident owning bodies
 (1B) For the purposes of this subpart and the definition of non-resident owning body,— (a) a non-resident includes a person who meets the requirements of section FE 2(1)﻿(cc), (d), or (db):